hellocave/wazzup-sdk-go/README.md

 wazzup-sdk-go is the 'Wazzup Real Estate' SDK for the Go programming language.

+Check out the [releases](https://github.com/hellocave/wazzup-sdk-go/releases) for a list of released versions.

 ## Installing

 Use `go get` to install the SDK and add it to your `GOPATH` workspace or